Effective: 2009

 Unified to a Bifurcated State

-Submit one Transfer Request that includes criminal case information, conditions of supervision, expiration dates, etc. for parole and a separate Transfer Request for the probation case.
+Submit one Transfer Request for the parole supervision that includes criminal case information, conditions, and expiration dates; and

-Bifurcated to Unified
+Bifurcated to a Unified State

-Bifurcated to Bifurcated
+Bifurcated to a Bifurcated State

 QUICK TIP